raguay/EmailIt-Tauri/README.md

 The `npm` line builds the frontend Svelte project.
 The `cargo` line builds the actual rust application that runs the program.

+In order to get the EmailIt icon, you must copy it from `graphics/emailit.icns` to `EmailIt.app/Contents/Resources/icon.icns`.
+The normal build doesn't like my icns file for some reason.
+An an M1 chips system, the `cargo tauri` program doesn't have the `icon` subcommand to generate the right icns file.

-This requires the Script Server for the backend logic currently.
+This requires the [EmailItServer](https://github.com/raguay/EmailItServer.git) for the backend logic currently.
 I've not gotten far enough to have it all itegrated.
 This project is slowly being created.